When this matters

 - Sender, date, subject

-- Classification (invoice / receipt / statement / irrelevant) and confidence score
+- Classification (invoice / receipt / statement / irrelevant)

 When the classifier gets it wrong